weewx/weewx/docs/pip.md

 ```

 When finished, the WeeWX executables will have been installed in `~/.local/bin`,
-and the libraries in your Python "user" area, generally `~/.local/lib/python3.10/site-packages/`.
+and the libraries in your Python "user" area, generally `~/.local/lib/python3.x/site-packages/`,
+where `3.x` is your version of Python.

 ### Create `weewx.conf`